 In modern times, August has 31 days.
 It is considered the busiest time for tourism because it falls in the main school summer holiday period.

-Here you will find some important events that happened today in Indian and world History on August 20.
+Here you will find some important events that happened today in India and world History on August 20.
 Read on to know more about this day.

 List of Important Historical events of 20 August:

 - 1597: The first ship of the Dutch East India Company returned from East Asia.

 - 1641: England and Scotland sign the ‘Pact of Treaty’.

 - 1707: The first siege of Pensacola came to an end with his attempt to capture Pensacola in Florida, Britain.